Fix Spotify Not Responding on Windows: 6 Tested Methods

 No. Your playlists, liked songs, and account settings are stored on Spotify’s servers, not locally.
 Clearing the cache only removes temporary playback files and locally cached album art.
 You’ll need to re-download any songs you saved for offline listening, which takes a few minutes depending on your library size.

 This usually points to a startup conflict.
 Another app or service is competing for the same resources during boot.
 Open Task Manager, go to the Startup tab, and disable Spotify from launching at startup.
-Then open it manually after your PC finishes booting.
+Then open it manually after your PC finishes booting and the rest of your background apps have settled.

 They’re functionally identical.
 The Store version updates automatically through Windows Update, which can prevent version-related freezing.
 Try switching versions if freezing persists.